atlas-labs-org/atlas/SECURITY.md

-# <span style="color: #4CAF50;">&#x1F512;</span> Security Policy: Jamarcus Admin System
+# <span style="color: #4CAF50;">&#x1F512;</span> Security Policy: Atlas Admin Framework

 ## 1. Introduction
-This policy outlines the procedures for addressing and reporting security vulnerabilities in the Jamarcus Admin System.
+This policy outlines the procedures for addressing and reporting security vulnerabilities in the Atlas Admin System.

 ---

 ## 2. Supported Versions
-The following table shows the versions of the Jamarcus Admin System that are currently supported with security updates.
+The following table shows the versions of the Atlas Admin System that are currently supported with security updates.
 This policy ensures that users are aware of which versions are maintained and should be used in production environments.

 <table>
   <tr>